by Dr. Mercola

 It was somewhat comical to attend his seminar as most of the people attending were wearing very large, wrap around UVB blocking glasses typically worn after cataract surgery.
 I knew at that point that the operating premise was seriously flawed.
 The belief that ANY exposure to the sun was dangerous and needed to be avoided gravely concerned me.

-“Dr.” Marshall is Not a Physician and Doesn’t Even Have a Biology Degree
+“Dr.” Marshall is Not a Physician

 For those of you who are not familiar with the protocol recommended by Trevor Marshall, I will briefly summarize its basic tenets, as I understand them, before going on.